AnyFetch/developers.anyfetch.com/guides/creating/document-type.md

 ### Elasticsearch mappings
 Sadly, we're still not done.
-As the last step, we also need to specify the Elasticsearch mapping we want to use for our new document type.
+As the last step, we also need to specify the Elasticsearch mapping we want to use for our new document-type.

 This mapping indicate the type for each of our fields.
 Note this is about the raw fields, those used *before* projecting.